bvchess/taxman/README.md

 In more than 70% of cases an optimal solution for game N can be quickly derived from the optimal solution to game N-1.
 For games where an optimal solution is not as easy to find, the program takes advantage of the fact that the maximum feasible score for game N is no more than N larger than the optimal score for game N-1.
-The program tries to find a solution totalling the maximum feasible score and, if none can be found, targets a score one less than that.
+The program tries to find a solution totaling the maximum feasible score and, if none can be found, targets a score one less than that.
 It proceeds downward until a solution can be found.

 The program speeds up the search process for each potential solution total by decomposing the game into a series of simpler